 The Black Cherry Wood of the 10JPN is gorgeous beyond words, but Audio Technica decided to cover it up completely with a darker stain and yet even darker lacquer, the end result is just the dumbest thing they could have done to it.
 They should have used a much lighter Urushi color, or even a 90% clear base instead.
 What a tragedy.

-Fostex recently did the same thing with their TH900 headphone, which they’ve even uploaded a video of the entire Urushi processes for everyone to see.
+Fostex recently did the same thing with their TH900 headphone, they’ve even uploaded a video of the entire Urushi process for everyone to see.
 In that video, they applied a piano key black Urushi base and it looked so much better than the tacky red sparkles of the final product.

 By the way, the Urushi application has to be done in single layers once a week or at the very least every 4-6 days for the duration of a few months.
-Audio Technica apparently did this by hand for the ESW10JPN models, so I classify this as high-art and something to be respected and cherished.
+Audio Technica did this by hand for the ESW10JPN models, so I classify this as high-art and something to be respected and cherished.

 Tradition

-Tradition is wonderful and I feel like I am one of the few who understand the art and love required to actually use Urushi techniques after experiencing it all firsthand…but at the cost of destroying the natural beauty of the wood?
-No way!
-Not on the Audio Technica ATH-ESW10JPN, it totally masked the gorgeous grain of the natural Cherry Wood!
+Tradition is wonderful and I feel like I am one of the few who understand the art and love required to use Urushi techniques after experiencing it all firsthand…but at the cost of destroying the natural beauty of the wood?

 This would have been fine on the ESW11LTD’s more bland wood, but Audio Technica didn’t lacquer that one.
 The only portable they lacquered with Urushi is the ESW10JPN and they screwed it up royally.